ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/top-picks/index.md

 ## Snapshot Image [GET]
 {: #snapshot-image}

 A visual-representation of the approximate location of seats in the venue.
-Each result from the Top Picks API contains a snapshotImageUrl.
-When combined with snapshotImageBase, clients can load and render a .png image of the pick to the user.
+Each result from the Top Picks API contains a snapshotImageUrl of a .png image.

 ### Query Parameters